XamarinUniversity/build2018-labs/lab1/README.md

 # Build My First Xamarin App

-In this walk-through, we will create a new Xamarin.Forms solution in Visual Studio.
+In this walk-through, we will create a new cross-platform mobile applicarion using the Xamarin tools for Visual Studio and Xamarin.Forms.

-We will use Visual Studio on Windows in the instructions, so we get projects for Windows, Android, and iOS.
+We will use Visual Studio on Windows, so we get projects for Windows, Android, and iOS.
 You can also create the solution using Visual Studio for Mac; however, this will only create projects targeting Android and iOS.

-> **Note** This lab assumes you are running Visual Studio on Windows 10 Fall Creators Update.
+> **Note** This lab assumes you are running Visual Studio 2017 on Windows 10 Fall Creators Update.
 If you are using an older version of Windows, you might be unable to run the UWP version of the application.
-In this case, you can skip those sections and concentrate on either iOS and/or Android.
+In this case, you can skip those sections and deploy on either iOS and/or Android.

 ## What you will learn
-We will be creating a new Xamarin.Forms application and showing you how to construct basic UI using XAML, connect that UI to behavior in C# code, and navigate between multiple screens, sharing the data between them.
+We will create a new Xamarin.Forms application and see how to construct a basic UI using XAML, connect the UI to behavior in C# code, and navigate between multiple screens, sharing the data between them.

-The app we will be building is a Minutes tracking application which could be used to take notes during meetings, keep track of things assigned to you, or just log your own personal thoughts.
+The app we will build is called Minutes; a tracking application which can be used to take notes during meetings, keep track of things assigned to you, or log your own personal thoughts.

 ## Create solution
-In this first step, we will create a new Xamarin.Forms application using the Visual Studio New Project wizard.
+We will create a new Xamarin.Forms application using the Visual Studio 2017 *New Project* wizard.

 ### Select template